Fairblock/fairyport/README.md

 ## **Installation and Running**

-To install FairyPort, simply clone the repo and run `go install` in the root directory.
+To install FairyPort, simply clone the repo and run `make install` in the root directory.
 This will install the `fairyport` binary.

 To run Fairyport, first make sure you have the correct configuration (discussed in the next section).
 Both the FairyRing chain and the Destination Chain should be running for FairyPort to function.